GSA-TTS/federal-website-standards/standards/index.md

   order: 2
 ---

-This is a prototype.
-The information on this site is not official.

-# Federal web standards

 Intro text…these are the standards… [View potential standards we’re exploring.]()

 <br />

 ## .gov domain (teaser view)

 **Applies to:** Executive branch federal agencies

 **Why:** It’s secure…users look for it…